 Our #1 Recommended Vegan Vitamin D3 Supplement

-Out of all these great vitamin D3 products our top recommendation would be Ora Organic.
+Out of all these vitamin D3 products, our top recommendation would be Ora Organic.

-It contains 2000 UI of D3 - which means this product gives you the recommended intake that you need unless you’re lying on the beach all day or eating your bodyweight in tofu and mushrooms!
+It contains 2000 UI of D3 - which means this product gives you the recommended intake that you need even when you’re not lying on the beach all day or eating your bodyweight in tofu and mushrooms.